CKS-Systems/manifest/client/rust/README.md

 artificially penalized by 1 atom to always be worse than the non-global quote when both are the same.

+The recommendation is to only use the global version if you only are going to do one.
+When lock contention becomes a concern for the global accounts, it will become worthwhile to also utilize the local one which will have less trouble landing tx, but might not see the global orders.

 ### Testing

 ```